 Ro has been a strong advocate for local issues in our community.
 He has worked with Milpitas Mayor Jose Esteves to reduce odor from the Newby Landfill and to hold Republic accountable.
 He also worked with Santa Clara City Councilwoman Lisa Gillmor to make sure the San Francisco 49ers did not take over the Youth Soccer Park in Santa Clara.
 Ro has worked with environmentalists to stand up to Lehigh Cement Plant and insist that the plant be held to modern day envionmental standards.

 In 2009, President Obama appointed Ro to serve as Deputy Assistant Secretary at the U.S. Department of Commerce.
-For two years, Ro traveled the country meeting with American manufacturers to learn how Washington could help promote trade and the jobs it creates.
 Ro broke new ground when he organized clean technology trade missions and expanded the Green Embassy program, which allows American clean technology firms to showcase their products in our embassies overseas.
-Ro also served on the White House Business Council, where he worked with both business and labor for policies that promote U.S. economic growth.
+Ro also served on the White House Business Council, where he worked with both business and labor for policies that promote to bring back American manufacturing jobs.
 Under Ro's leadership, American exports grew dramatically.
 Ro received a letter of commendation for his service from Frank Sanchez, Under Secretary for International Trade.

 In 2009 and 2010, Ro took the lead on defending the rights of workers who were being laid off by New United Motor Manufacturing, Inc. (NUMMI) as the plant closed its doors in Fremont.
 He played a critical role in securing a $330,000 grant from the federal government for Fremont to find new uses for the abandoned auto plant, in addition to funds for job training programs to help the skilled workers who found themselves out of work and with nowhere to turn.
 Ro’s strong commitment to the United Auto Workers and the working families in the region is something that he will bring to Congress as he advocates for a collaborative working relationship between organized labor and business leaders.